tlorien/Facebook-Marketplace-Overlay-Remover/README.md

 # Facebook Marketplace Overlay Remover

 This userscript is designed to allow access to Facebook Marketplace listings **without a Facebook account**.
 It does this by taking a heuristic approach to removing overlays and elements that block interaction with the page.

-The approach used should dynamically identify and eliminate intrusive elements without requiring updates whenever Facebook makes changes to its site.
+This approach should dynamically identify and eliminate intrusive elements without requiring updates whenever Facebook makes changes to its site.

 ## Installation
 This userscript is hosted on [Greasy Fork](https://greasyfork.org/en/scripts/530181-facebook-marketplace-overlay-remover) and other popular userscript repositories.
 To install: